nushell/nushell.github.io/book/configuration.md

 ## Remove Welcome Message

-To remove the welcome message, you need to edit your `config.nu`.
-Go to global configuration `let-env config` and set `show-banner` option to false, like this:
+To remove the welcome message, you need to edit your `config.nu` by typing `config nu` in your terminal, then you go to the global configuration `let-env config` and set `show-banner` option to false, like this:

 @[code](@snippets/installation/remove_welcome_message.nu)